kennytilton/MatrixJS/README.md

                                (md-get td :completed)))
                       "block" "none")))
 ````
-In other words, by simply stating how things should be, and without explicit pub-sub or state propagation mechanisms, the page runs by itself.
+In other words, again, Matrix works off declarative expressions of how things should be to make them happen at run-time on its own.

 #### Where next?
  This repository contains several proof-of-concept frameworks.
 For now, all but Qxia have their own version of Cells, to make debugging easier during this proof-of-concept phase.